-Addicts and alcoholics have no excuse not to prevent addiction from killing us.
+Addicts and alcoholics have no excuse not to prevent drug and alcohol addiction from killing us.
 We have no excuse to give up on life, to give up on ourselves, to not FIGHT for our souls.
 We have no excuse not to reach out, ask for help, get over our pride, ego, and preoccupation with comfort.
 We have no excuse not to reach out to God... or to just find a solution that actually works without being doped out on some concoction of mind-numbing meds for the rest of our lives.
 Really, the key to recovering is just not being a fucking wimp.

 I write the way I do about addiction not to piss people off, although I'm certainly fine with pissing you off.
 This is addiction we are talking about.
 Should I hold my tongue and not rip into a sponsee of mine if he was some dumbass who needed that to survive?
 Why would any of this shit matter outside of the subject of addiction and trying to get people to go get better in order to stop hurting other people?
-I write this way to get lazy, childish, indulgent pigs like myself to run with this solution no matter how shitty we feel and then never look back, because once we lose control of our drinking or using, we no longer have the right to use.
+I write this way to get lazy, immature, entitled, indulgent pigs like myself to run with this solution no matter how shitty we feel and then never look back, because once we lose control of our drinking or using, we no longer have the right to use.
 We no longer have the right to remain sick.